ShadeLab/Centralia_16S_analysis/MockCommunityAnalysis_09Nov15/MockCommunity_ComputingNotes.md

 * Can we move into QIIME from this step?
 The HPCC has downgraded QIIME from 1.9.0 to 1.8.0, which is okay for our classification purposes
 * --id_to_taxonomy_fp is designated by -t
 * --reference_seqs_fp is designated by -r
-* export 2.2 (older version, default with QIIME) OR 2.9
+* export 2.2 (older version, default with QIIME) OR 2.9 - try to use 2.9
 * this works!
 ```
 module load QIIME/1.8.0